OtavioXimarelli/Vigenere-cypher/README.md

-# Vigenère cipher + AWS e-mail integration
+# Vigenère cipher + e-mail integration

-A project that uses the Vigenère cipher to encrypt a message and AWS integration to send the encrypted text to a designated email.
-The AWS part is under development/study for implementation.
+A project that uses the Vigenère cipher to encrypt a message and e-mail integration to send the encrypted text to a designated email.
+The e-mail part is under development/study for implementation.

 This is a simple project where I expect to learn new things and build a functional service.
 Feel free to use/modify the code. :)